Yoga for Insomnia - Yoga Practice Blog

 When you are ready to practice Samavritti Pranayama, place your left hand on your heart and your right hand on your lower belly.
 These hand positions will enable you to feel the expansion of your heart and abdominal areas as you inhale.
 It will also help you to be consciously aware of exhaling fully.
 If you feel sad or overwhelmed, you may also want to gently send some healing energy into your Heart Chakra as you practice this soothing Yogic breathing exercise.

-Breathing Pace
+Yoga for Insomnia and Breathing Pace

 To begin Samavritta Pranayama, breathe into a count of four, and then breathe out to an equal count of four.
 The length of the count of four you are using should fit your own breathing capacity and pace.
 In other words, simply breathe at your own pace and comfort level while making sure that your inhale and exhale are full, complete, and equal.
 Consciously observe the flow of your inhalation and exhalation as you practice this Yogic breathing technique.
 Observe the rise and fall of your emotions as well as the sensations in your body with each breath.
 Gently allow your mind to relax as you continue to count and breathe.